silvacms/documentation/source/silva/layout/howto.rst

      layout object.
 The layout object in the Porto layout is called *mainlayout*.
-If you whish to replace that one, you can, but you will have to call the content provider *resources* yourself if you whish to use the automatic inclusion of CSS/JS resources.
+If you whish to replace that one, you can, but you will have to call the content provider *resources* yourself if you wish to use the automatic inclusion of CSS/JS resources.

-So if we back in our ``demo.py`` file, we can add at the bottom:
+So if we go back to in your ``demo.py`` file, you can add at the
+bottom:

 .. sourcecode:: python
    :linenos: